RohanMatre/Optimoz-Task/README.md

-Here’s the README.md code for your GitHub repository:

 # Personal Expense Tracker 💰

 A feature-rich application to track, categorize, and manage your daily expenses effectively.
 This personal expense tracker helps users set budgets, monitor their spending, and save/load data for future reference.
 Designed to promote financial discipline in today's fast-paced world.